 Getting business done requires building relationships, and one way to do that is to let people see that you’re giving back to the communities that support you.
-Rather than simply writing checks or donating food to good causes, companies are becoming a force for positive change while enhancing their customer appeal and long-term competitiveness.
-Some have reconceived their products to address social issues while others have transformed their supply chains.
+Rather than simply writing checks or donating food to good causes, companies become a force for positive change while enhancing their customer appeal and long-term competitiveness.
+As a result, some have reconceived their products to address social issues, while others have transformed their supply chains.

 How can your company apply this?
-Make storytelling a central part of your charitable marketing efforts.
-Tell your company’s and your founder’s stories on the website, and tell your customers’ stories through testimonials and case studies.
+All businesses, regardless of size, can benefit from targeted charity marketing.
+First, make storytelling a central part of your charitable marketing efforts.
+Use your website, social media platforms and email newsletters to tell the stories of your company and founder.
+Additionally, you can tell your customers’ stories through testimonials and case studies.
 Use photos and video to complement each narrative as much as possible.

-If you pick your positive actions well, they can be both good publicity and good for the bottom line.
-Many green initiatives call for an upfront investment that may be very large, but they'll usually end up saving a lot of money over time.
+If you pick your positive actions well, they can be good publicity and good for the bottom line.
+Many green initiatives call for an upfront investment that may be significant, but it can end up saving a lot of money over time.

 How can your company apply this?
+Going green is a win-win, and it doesn’t always require a huge investment.
 Reducing packaging, for example, can mean spending less on buying raw materials while also being able to advertise a new and more environmentally friendly package design.
-Modifying an office to be more energy efficient can reduce heating and cooling bills.
+In addition, purchasing locally-sourced ingredients or products helps the planet and local companies as well.
+Likewise, modifying an office to be more energy-efficient can reduce heating and cooling bills.

 Some kinds of giving can also be regarded as charitable investments.
 Technology companies often support organizations that seek to provide more children with the opportunity to learn about computers.
 This is a charitable action that brings them a lot of good press, but it’s also good for the industry over the long term.